 I do have a great beginner post, How to Start Engraving Metal with a Cricut Maker which asks and then answers all of the most popular questions about engraving with a Cricut.

 You can engrave metal with a handheld rotary engraver, an industrial laser cutter (like the Glowforge), or with a Cricut electronic cutting machine.

 I talk a bit about the pros and cons of each in my starter guide to engraving.

 What is the Easiest Way to Engrave Metal?

-I have a Cricut Maker and so that’s what I love to use to engrave metal.
-I can create any design I like, and then engrave it with great results.
+I have a Cricut Maker, and so that’s what I love to use to engrave metal.
+In Cricut Design Space, I can create any design I like and engrave it with great results.

 What Metals Can You Engrave with a Cricut?

 Cricut only lists a few metals in its Materials Settings.
 So I tested more and found 14 different metals that you can engrave with a Cricut.